marwankallal/bfC/docs/SPECIFICATION.md

 `>` : Increments the index of ptr.
 `<` : Decrements the index of ptr.

+`.` : Outputs the value at ptr.
+`,` : Stores one byte of user input in ptr.

 `[` : Beginning of loop.
 If the value at ptr is zero, then jump to the matching `]`.
 `]` : End of loop.
 If the value at ptr is non-zero, jump back to the matching `[`.
 NOTE: all `[` characters must be properly matched with a `]`.